Home

 tunnel passage.
 The entrance requires a very easy scramble

-down into the main passage where we walk along a lava flow
+down into the main passage where you walk along a lava flow

 floor.
 The temperature in the cave is approximately 40°